tibordp/pyncette/docs/backends.rst

 The table will be automatically initialized on startup if it does not exists unless ``mysql_skip_table_create`` is set to ``True``.

+.. caution:: MySQL backend currently does not work with Python 3.10 due to an issue with an upstream library.

 Amazon DynamoDB
 ---------------